jadeynryan/TidyTuesday/Accessibility/README.md

 -   [**Viz Palette**](https://projects.susielu.com/viz-palette)

-    -   Paste your color codes then click 'add' or 'replace' to see your colors in action in various chart types and color blindness types.
+    -   Paste your color codes then click ‘add’ or ‘replace’ to see your colors in action in various chart types and color blindness types.
 View a color report that specifies which colors may be difficult to tell apart.
 It also identifies possible name